WEHI-Education/Workshop-IntroToHPC-Slurm/episodes/06-submit.md

   sleep 30
   echo "End"
   ```
+All the next exercises will use scripts saved in the exercise folder which you should have moved to your current directory.

 ::: challenge

 ### Exercise 3: Setting appropriate wall-time

-List then run Exercises/job1.sh script in the batch system?
+List then run job1.sh script in the batch system?
 What is the output?
 Is there an error?
 How to fix it?
 ```
 #!/bin/bash
 #SBATCH -t 00:01:00

-echo -n "This script is running on " sleep 70 # time in seconds hostname
+echo -n "This script is running on " sleep 80 # time in seconds hostname
 ```